 Cut and fill mining

 Cut and fill mining is a popular choice for steeply dipping and sometimes irregular ore bodies.
-The cut and fill mining method is preferable for mines that require selective mining and adaptability to the variations in the rock mass.
+The cut and fill underground mining equipments is preferable for mines that require selective mining and adaptability to the variations in the rock mass.
 This mining method is also popular as a small-scale mining method.
 Miners usually carry out the ore body in the horizontal slices along the ore body where the bottom portion is the starting side.
 The miners backfill the excavated area, and the production continues to upward.
 Each production level accomplishes drifting until the miners mined the entire slice.
 After that, miners backfill the portion, and the fill becomes the working platform where the miners already mined the next level.

 However, the back slashing is for providing access to the upper slices within the stove.
 One of the advantages of this type of mining is reusing the waste for backfill materials.
 First, we need to drill black holes to get the first slices of the ore.
 Then, after charging the explosive and blasting, it mucks out the ore passes in the next step.
 And then, the mining truck collects the blasted materials and passes them to the refining section.
 Finally, before starting the subsequent blast, the surrounding rocks reinforce each other.